B-Liuh/ProgrammingChallenges/csv-combiner/README.md

 ```
 $ python csvcombiner.py <filename>...
 ```
-where <filename> is a list of paths to a csv file the user wants to combine.
+Where `<filename>` is a list of paths to a csv file the user wants to combine.

 An example to run this script would be